-Library of Parliament Legislative Summaries summarize bills currently before Parliament and provide background about them in an objective and impartial manner.
-They are prepared by the Parliamentary Information and Research Service, which carries out research for and provides information and analysis to parliamentarians and Senate and House of Commons committees and parliamentary associations.
+Library of Parliament Legislative Summarizes summarize bills currently before Parliament and provide background about them in an objective and impartial manner.
+They are prepared by Parliamentary Information, Education and Research Services, which carries out research for and provides information and analysis to parliamentarians and Senate and House of Commons committees and parliamentary associations.
 Legislative Summaries are revised as needed to reflect amendments made to bills as they move through the legislative process.